-New South Wales operations continue to do well with an increase of 10% in revenue and 1% in profit.
-Revenue growth was partly contributed by the acquisition of Aquazuro Australia.
+Our New South Wales (NSW) operations continued to do well with an increase of 12% in revenue.
+Revenue growth was partly contributed by the acquisition of Aquazuro on 1 April 2017.
+Unfortunately, with higher operating costs, profit dipped by 4%.
+However, we are glad that despite the drop, NSW became our most profitable segment for the first time.